 Maiden Erlegh is very successful because it is ambitious and has a team of highly qualified and committed people who promote achievement.
 The school was designated a National Support School (NSS) by the Government and invited to contribute to the national school improvement agenda.
 Maiden Erlegh was the first school in Wokingham to achieve the prestigious NACE National Challenge Award for excellence in provision for able, gifted and talented students.
 In 2009 Maiden Erlegh received national recognition for its innovative work in the use of ICT and won the National University ICT Award.
 As a high performing school Maiden Erlegh was awarded 'Leading Edge' status.

-In April 2011 Maiden Erlegh became the first new “convertor” academy in Wokingham Borough.
+In April 2011 Maiden Erlegh became the first new “converter” academy in Wokingham Borough.
 In April 2012 Maiden Erlegh became the first new Government National Teaching School in Berkshire and amongst the very first schools in the country to receive this designation.

 In 2013 the Government approved our application to open another Maiden Erlegh Secondary School in Reading.
 In 2014 and 2015 we received national recognition for both the progress made by students and for high attainment.